-842 Multiple varve counting is still one of the best approaches of building a reliable chronology for and especially beginners have problems to understand each single parameter and the effect it has on model results.
-We compare different models and settings, which helps to decide selecting the best suited approach- and to consider the parameters that have to be adjusted.
+For this study of varve integration, we use Bacon.
+The parameter adjustment of Bacon is complex and especially beginners have problems to understand each single parameter and the effect it has on model results.
+We compare different models and settings, which helps to decide selecting the best suited approach and to consider the parameters that have to be adjusted.
 Afterall, we suggest to increase the independent dating density and to adjust prior settings as detailed as possible to gain a more precise chronology for the varve-integration attempt.